-- A text file is a sequence of lines, each ending in the "end-of-line" character (AKA Unix line endings). - Based on this rule, all files end with the end-of-line character. - The character before end-of-line is a non-whitespace character (no trailing whitespace). - Tabs are not used. - One exception, MPC files may contain literal text that's inserted into Makefiles which could require tabs. - In place of a tab, use a set number of spaces (depending on what type of file it is, C++ uses 2 spaces). - Keep line length reasonable.
+- A text file is a sequence of lines, each ending in the "end-of-line" character (AKA Unix line endings). - Based on this rule, all files end with the end-of-line character. - The character before end-of-line is a non-whitespace character (no trailing whitespace). - Tabs are not used. - One exception, MPC files may contain literal text that's inserted into Makefiles which could require tabs. - In place of a tab, use a set number of spaces, depending on what type of file it is: - C++ and everywhere else unless otherwise noted should always be 2 spaces. - Perl is usually 2 spaces, but some files are defiant and use 4 spaces.
+See Perl Coding Style for details. - Python should always be 4 spaces.
+See Python Coding Style for details. - Keep line length reasonable.
 I don't think it makes sense to strictly enforce an 80-column limit, but overly long lines are harder to read.
 Try to keep lines to roughly 80 characters.